 The surname Sculthorpe is a distinguished Anglo-Saxon surname whose roots can be traced back to the Vikings who once dominated the shores of Britain.
 The name is derived from "Sculthorpe," the name of a parish in Norfolk which is itself made up of two Old Norse elements: "Skuli," a personal name, and "thorpe," meaning "settlement."
-It is likely that the original bearer of this name was a native of this parish.

 This web page shows only a small excerpt of our Sculthorpe research.
-Another 83 words (6 lines of text) covering the years 1324, 1325, and 1825 are included under the topic Early Sculthorpe History in all our PDF Extended History products and printed products wherever possible.
+Another 83 words (6 lines of text) covering the years 1324, 1325 and 1825 are included under the topic Early Sculthorpe History in all our PDF Extended History products and printed products wherever possible.

 George Sculthorpe, English convict from Middlesex, who was transported aboard the "Andromeda" on November 13, 1832, settling in New South Wales, Australia

 Mr. James Sculthorpe, English convict who was convicted in London, England for 10 years, transported aboard the ""Blenheim"" on 24th July 1850, arriving in Tasmania ( Van Diemen's Land) and Norfolk Island, Australia